gabeweng/gabeweng.github.io/_posts/2020-03-04-illustrated-simclr.md

 ![Example of a single batch in SimCLR](/images/simclr-augmented-pairs-batch.png){: .align-center}
 Next, we apply the softmax function to get the probability of these two images being similar.
 ![Softmax Calculation on Image Similarities](/images/simclr-softmax-calculation.png) This softmax calculation is equivalent to getting the probability of the second augmented cat image being the most similar to the first cat image in the pair.
-Here, all remaining images in the batch are sampled as dissimilar image (negative pair).
+Here, all remaining images in the batch are sampled as a dissimilar image (negative pair).
 Thus, we don't need specialized architecture, memory bank or queue need by previous approaches like [InstDisc](https://arxiv.org/pdf/1805.01978.pdf), [MoCo](https://arxiv.org/abs/1911.05722) or [PIRL](https://amitness.com/2020/03/illustrated-pirl/).
 ![Interpretation of Softmax Function](/images/simclr-softmax-interpretation.png){: .align-center}

-Then, the loss is calculated for a pair by taking the negative of the log of above calculation.
+Then, the loss is calculated for a pair by taking the negative of the log of the above calculation.
 This formulation is the Noise Contrastive Estimation(NCE) Loss.

 $$
 l(i, j) = -log\frac{exp(s_{i, j})}{ \sum_{k=1}^{2N} l_{[k!= i]} exp(s_{i, k})}